ValeraKirpich/Pandora-battery-for-PSP-on-arduino/README.md

 EN

 A NEW MORE COMPACT VERSION OF THE BOARD ADDED.
 EVERYTHING IS IN ONE lay FILE.
 THE NEW VERSION OF THE BOARD HAS NOT BEEN COMPLETELY TESTED YET.
-PSP GO SUPPORT HAS BEEN ADDED, BUT IT HAS NOT BEEN TESTED FOR CORRECT WORK.
+PSP GO SUPPORT HAS BEEN ADDED.

 Pandora service battery emulator written for Arduino.
 Atmega 168/328 is suitable as a controller.

 The left switch is responsible for turning on the battery.
 The second is for switching mode (normal/service).
 The button is needed to reboot the microcontroller.
 When you turn on or reboot the button, Pandora will inform you about the type of mode selected depending on the position of the switch.
 If the LED flashes once per second, then the service mode is on; if it lights up continuously, then the normal mode is operating.
 When the battery level is low, the LED will flash quickly.

-ALL MODELS SUPPORTED 1000-3000 AND STREET!
-There is support for PSP go, but it has not yet been tested on real hardware.
+ALL MODELS SUPPORTED 1000-3000, STREET AND GO!

 All keys and firmware have been updated based on this project https://github.com/khubik2/pysweeper.
 There you can also follow the updates that will appear in this project.